-{ To better demonstrate and understand the effectiveness of each component, we conduct ablation studies for each design choice and loss function on the nuScenes dataset.
+{ To better understand the effectiveness of each component, we conduct ablation studies for each design choice and loss function on the nuScenes dataset.
 These results are shown in~\cref{table:ablation}.
-In total, we conduct five sets of experiments, starting with the PFC baseline with separate base / novel classifiers and geometric emsemble, and build upon it four ablations with different combinations of design choice and loss functions. }
+We conduct five sets of experiments, starting with the PFC baseline and build upon it four ablations with different combinations. }

-{ \xhdr{Impact of the query assignment.} Starting from the PFC baseline model, we add our proposed fixed query assignment for stuff categories.
+{ \xhdr{Impact of query assignment.} Starting from the PFC baseline model, we add our proposed fixed query assignment for \textit{stuff} categories.
 The results for this ablation are shown in the second row of~\cref{table:ablation}.
 With query assignment, the overall $PQ$ improves by $0.7$, showing that it indeed helps the overall performance.
 The performance for the novel classes drop slightly, but improvement on the base classes overcomes this for the overall PQ. }

 { \xhdr{Impact of feature fusion.} The third row of~\cref{table:ablation} shows the impact of feature fusion.
 Without feature fusion, our model already achieves $55.5$ $PQ$, demonstrating the power of the CLIP vision features.
 The third row shows that the performance with feature fusion for the model input improves the overall $PQ$ by $0.9$.
 This slightly improved the overall performance, but the improvement on the novel \textit{things} class is the most significant, demonstrating that the learned LiDAR features and CLIP vision features are indeed complementary for the task. }